Implex-ltd/Implex-generator/README.md

 4. Check config.

 If the problem persists, feel free to open an issue on the GitHub repository for support.

+## Update models
+You feel free to update models when they are adding challenge using [hcaptcha-model-factory](https://github.com/captcha-challenger/hcaptcha-model-factory)

 ## Donation / Support us